PabloLec/livelog/README.md

 #### Singleton

-`livelog` also provides a built singleton:
+`livelog` also provides a built-in singleton:

 ```your_first_file.py```
 ``` python